sergioisidoro/mokkielama/basics/energy/FIREWOOD.md

 <sup>1</sup> [Source](http://www.woodenergy.ie/woodasafuel/listandvaluesofwoodfuelparameters-part2/)
 <sup>2</sup> [Source - Manual for Firewood production]()

 Birch, being extremely common, is only beaten by Ash trees, Beech, Oak and Robia tress in terms of heat content.
 This makes birch the obvious choice for most people in Finland, depending on the regional forest composition.
-But both Pine and Spruce are reasonable for energy production.
+But both Pine and Spruce have reasonable energy content and are suitable for use for firewood.

 ### Moisture content
 Moisture is obviously an enemy for igniting wood, but it also presents a major